 When it comes to strategic pricing for distributors, like many pivotal business strategies, a lot comes down to process.
 Having an ineffective pricing process will increase missed opportunities, are more likely to experience discount problems and have a higher likelihood of inconsistency across the sales team.
 Meanwhile, thorough pricing processes do the opposite: minimize missed opportunities, reduce the risk of discounting too much and enforce global consistency.

 Pricing transparency and honest evaluation are critical.
-While developing the distributor pricing strategy, consider the effectiveness of the strategy already in place.
-Review the last year of deals and keep a tally of which deals adhered directly to the pricing model, which ones were special deals, which ones are apart of an existing customer contract and which ones had manual pricing overrides.
+While developing the distributor pricing strategy, consider the effectiveness of the pricing optimization strategy already in place.
+Review the last year of deals and keep a tally of which deals adhered directly to the pricing model, which ones were special deals, which ones are a part of an existing customer contract and which ones had manual pricing overrides.

 If the majority of the deals were for overridden prices, then the pricing model may need to be updated.
 If only a handful of the deals were from unique, case-specific pricing, it may not make sense to dedicate a disproportionate amount of strategic time to those deals.
 All in all, make sure to have a clear understanding of how your deals are priced and what pricing processes led to them.

 Build a list of scenarios and combinations of factors that, if they happened, would raise red flags for your organization.
-This can include incompatible products being sold together, customer purchasing volume changing drastically, or something as simple as a new customer wanting a particular product that you don’t have.
+This can include incompatible products being sold together, a change to the sales channel, customer purchasing volume changing drastically, or something as simple as a new customer wanting a particular product that you don’t have.
 Each company’s list will be different but this is a good place to start when determining pricing as a distributor.

 Depending on the size of your product catalog, expecting sales reps to stay familiar and educated about them all may be a formula for failure.
-Chances are, there are product documents stored in a database somewhere that sales reps can use themselves, and also share with customers, to increase knowledge.
+Chances are, there are product documents stored in a database somewhere that sales reps can use themselves and share with customers to increase their knowledge of all the products available to them.
 This accounts for why our studies show that sales reps spend 68% of their time researching.

-When building a process for distributor pricing, work in a component of sales rep education.
-The easiest way to accomplish this is with a technological solution that educates sales people on-the-go, especially considering how taking extra time to learn about a product could result in a lost deal.
-PROS has several tools, like Opportunity Detection and Guided Selling, designed to minimize the need for manual research giving sales reps time back to do more strategic sales activities.
+When building a process and strategy for distributor pricing, work in a component of sales rep education.
+The easiest way to accomplish this is with a technological solution that educates sales reps on-the-go, especially considering how taking extra time to learn about a product could result in a lost deal.
+PROS has several tools, like Opportunity Detection and Guided Selling software, designed to minimize the need for manual research giving sales reps time back to do more strategic sales activities.

 Some markets and industries change daily so it’s important to have processes that allow for flexibility in pricing strategy.
 If the foundation of your distributor pricing strategy changes too much, you may want to consider thinking higher level about your strategy.
 But changing things like discount limits and product pairings several times could be necessary so work to build a pricing process that can handle these changes without too much interruption.